Gerhard-Vienna/Pico-LibModbus/README.md

 Call:
 ```
 cd libmodbus/tests
-sudo ./test-client-cli “IP address of the server” 1502
+sudo ./test-client-cli “IP address of the server” 502
 ```
 Then, use:
 To control the LED:
 “Modbus code”: 5 (Write Single Coil), ‘Address’: 0 and “Data”: 1 or 0 to switch on or off.

 To control the debug output:
-“Modbus code”: 5 (Write Single Coil), ‘Address’: 1and “Data”: 1 or 0 to switch on or off.
+“Modbus code”: 5 (Write Single Coil), ‘Address’: 1 and “Data”: 1 or 0 to switch on or off.

 To query the switch-on duration of the LED:
 “Modbus code”: 4 (Read Input Registers), “Start Address”: 0 and “Quantity”: 1.